 Once the pork loin has reached the safe internal temperature of 145°F (63°C), it is important to let it rest for at least three minutes.
 During this resting period, the temperature of the meat will continue to rise slightly, killing any remaining bacteria and allowing the juices to redistribute throughout the meat for a more flavorful and tender result.

-See also How long do you cook sirloin steak in the oven
+See also How do you cook a eye of the round roast

 By following the recommended internal temperature and allowing the meat to rest, you can enjoy a delicious and safe meal with perfectly cooked pork loin.